miggyyboi/Job-Board/README.md

 # Job Board

 Search specific jobs.
 With Pagination, Bookmark, and Filter (Relevance/Recency) functionality.
-PS: Some code alteration alteration will be made in the future; to perfect code readability and conciseness.
+PS: Some code alteration will be made in the future; to perfect code readability and conciseness.

 ### Built with
 - [Vite](https://vitejs.dev/)